skysedge/skysedge.github.io/src/_posts/2024-08-10-low-on-parts.md

 ---
 layout: post
-title: We're running low on parts
+title: We will eventually run out of parts
 author: imyxh
 ---